goran-mahovlic/lv_port_esp32/README.md

-# LVGL project for ESP32
+# LVGL project for ESP32 epapers in develop branch

 This is an ESP32 fork project showcasing LVGL v7 with support for several display controllers and touch controllers.
 The intention is to use the set_px_cb callback to make LVGL work with different epapers that we already support in [CalEPD component](https://github.com/martinberlin/CalEPD).
 CalEPD is an ESP-IDF component that supports many different epapers (SPI & Paralell using [EPDiy](https://github.com/vroland/epdiy) as a bridge component)